IKNL/guidelines/readme.md

 ## 4. Versioning

 * We follow the PEP 440 (link)[https://www.python.org/dev/peps/pep-0440/]
-* breaking.major.minor.label.
-Labels could be .postN, which indicates that is a post release, or .devN, that indicates that this is a development version (pre-release)
+* breaking.major.minor\[.label\] Labels could be .postN, which indicates that is a post release, or .devN, that indicates that this is a development version (pre-release)
 * The latest release should always consist of the code at the master branch
 * We use the github-releases
 * In case it is release on pipy, it should maintain the same version number